 When a reservist employee is released for required training, deployment or any other appointment associated with Defence service, they must not be forced to take any form of paid or unpaid leave.

-The amount of leave you may need to apply for when required to undertake Reserve service will vary.
+The amount of leave a reservist may need to apply for when required to undertake reserve service will vary.

 Leave for Defence service can include:

 - deployment for service

 Employers are not required to pay a reservist’s salary while they’re rendering Defence service.
 However, employers are encouraged to develop a supportive Reserve leave policy.

 For more information and support, contact us on: